 The ‘pixel’ is basically the code that you’ll need to put on your website that connects your site to your Facebook Business Page.
 This automatically interchanges the data of your customers collected on both platforms.

-This is the step that will allow you to begin your Facebook remarketing campaign in the first place.
+This is the step that will allow you to begin your Facebook retargeting campaign in the first place.

 How to set up Pixel for FB remarketing?

-- To set up pixel for your Facebook remarketing, follow these steps:
+- To set up pixel for your Facebook retargeting, follow these steps:

 - Go to your Ads Manager page within your FB business account